qubyte/Japanese-Guide/README.markdown

 necessary because some time custom syntax is used, for example to express ruby text in a way that can be compiled to multiple output formates.

+## Converting these notes to other formats

+In order to convert these notes to other formats, they must be piped through a custom script called `handleRuby.hs`.
+In the scripts folder are some helper shell scripts that demonstrate how to use the haskell script.

 ## Contributing

 Before working with these notes, please ping me.
 I have a massive amount